 Master of Science in Applied Health Physiology

-Physiology is the foundation upon which we build our knowledge of “life,” including how to treat disease.
-A career in applied health physiology (AHPH) will allow you to apply evidence-based best practice guidelines to individuals with their unique needs and medical conditions, feeling the satisfaction of knowing that you have improved their lives and future health.
+Physiology is the foundation upon which we build our knowledge of life, including how to improve performance and treat disease.
+A career in applied physiology will allow you to apply evidence-based best practice guidelines to individuals with their unique needs and conditions, feeling the satisfaction of knowing that you have improved their lives.

-Why Choose M.S. in Applied Health Physiology at SU?
+Why Choose the M.S. in Applied Health Physiology Program at SU?

-The nationally recognized AHPH program at SU is extremely appealing to potential students.
-The curriculum at Salisbury University is designed to include the knowledge, skills and opportunities for practice that are essential for the development of health care and strength and fitness professionals.
-The program also fosters a strong commitment for every student to earn an appropriate professional credential.
+The nationally recognized AHPH program is designed to include the knowledge, skills and opportunities for practice that are essential for the development of health care and strength and conditioning professionals.
+Consistent with this objective, the program fosters a strong commitment for every student to earn an appropriate professional credential.
 Students may choose from a credentialing focus within:

-- Cardiovascular and pulmonary rehabilitation (American College of Sports Medicine)
+- Clinical physiology (American College of Sports Medicine)